zelanko/sql-docs.es-es/docs/t-sql/statements/create-columnstore-index-transact-sql.md

 1. En primer lugar, cree una tabla pequeña para usar en este ejemplo.

     ```sql
-    --Create a rowstore table with a clustered index and a non-clustered index.
+    --Create a rowstore table with a clustered index and a nonclustered index.
     CREATE TABLE MyFactTable (
         ProductKey [int] NOT NULL,
         OrderDateKey [int] NOT NULL,